 Restrict the number of declined transactions

 Often times scammers will use code to repeatedly hit your website and try hundreds of different credit card numbers to see if any of them will be accepted by your store.
-To prevent this from happening, you can specify that credit card information can only be entered a certain number of times before the system will lock the user out.
+To prevent this from happening, you can specify in your gateway’s fraud prevention settings that credit card information can only be entered a certain number of times before the system will lock the user out.
 They will be unable to continue entering purchase information.
 While this helps prevent fraud an additional benefit comes from the fact that every time a card is declined, you will still be charged fees for that declined transactions.
 As you can imagine, over time with a scammer trying multiple times to guess correct credit card information, those fees can add up in a big way!

 Review Multiple Orders Shipped to the Same address with Different Cards

-If you notice that you have received multiple orders on your website going to the same address, but with different credit cards, that is a huge red flag.
+If you should notice that you have received multiple orders on your website going to the same address, but with different credit cards, that is a huge red flag.
 We highly recommend that you make sure these orders are legit before shipping them to your customer.

 What to do If I Suspect Fraud?

 If a fraudulent transaction occurs, we encourage you to immediately contact the following persons for assistance:

 Your bank or payment processor